Policy and Politics Institute

 Day or Overnight Program: Overnight

 *Courses carry no secondary school or college credit.
 Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Policy and Politics Institute participants.

 - Basic Ideals of Democracy: Liberty, Equality, Justice, and Diversity

 - Public Policy

-- Speak with leaders of education, immigration and other nonprofit organizations
+- Speak with policy leaders

 - Hear from prominent Wake Forest Alumni working in the fields of law and government